5 Blogs For Bright Inbound Marketing

 We are now halfway through the summer and, while the kids (or, let's face it, adults) may be playing Pokemon Go, inbound marketing never takes a break.
 That is, only if you're doing it right.

 There are many integral steps to organic lead generation, from content writing to SEO to social media.
-And, if executed properly, each of these pieces of the puzzle should connect properly and work together as one solid process.
+And, if executed properly, each of these pieces of the puzzle should connect properly and work together as one solid process, resulting in bright inbound marketing.

 So, I have compiled this list of recently published blogs and articles that each tackle a different aspect of inbound marketing to help you secure those leads that your organization needs to thrive.